Cooking Gorgeous

 Is lavash bread gluten-free?

-No, it's not.
-It's made with all-purpose flour, which contains gluten.
+No. This recipe is made with all-purpose flour, which contains gluten.

 Related Recipes